-You may buy a 90-day supply from participating retail pharmacies at the mail order cost sharing.
+You may buy a 90-day supply from participating retail pharmacies.
 Not all medications are eligible for a 90-day supply.
 All standard benefit and administrative provisions (such as prior authorization and step therapy) apply.
 Search for participating pharmacies using your Member Dashboard.
 Participating pharmacies will say "3 months" under the Days Supply column in their details.